 Also important in altering America's war calculus has been the putative "revolution in military affairs" (or "RMA") which is associated with developments in the field of information technology.
 RMA capabilities are supposed to give the United States the capacity to fight regional wars surgically and to conclude them rapidly with minimal casualties and collateral damage.
 Much as the geostrategic revolution served to relax concerns about war escalation, emergent RMA capabilities have served to mitigate the fear that regional intervention might lead to "quagmires" reminiscent of the Vietnam War.

 The increasing role of special operations troops and covert operatives, and the increased dependence on indigenous ethnic militias, may also have the effect of blurring the military-civilian boundary.
 In addition, the use of ethnic militias or other local irregular troops as proxies raises issue of control and accountability.
 In the aftermath of the Afghan war, some elements of the Northern Alliance may have committed grave and systematic breeches of the Geneva Conventions, according to the International Committee of the Red Cross and several human rights organizations.
-At minimum, this could reflect badly on the United States and tarnish the moral authority of the war against terrorism.
+At minimum, this could reflect badly on the United States and tarnish the moral authority of the war against terrorism."Not so fast," says Russia.
+In the face our current president's (OCP) weird missile defense proposal for/against(?)
+Russia, Vladimir Putin has been exercising a bit of military activism himself.
+The ContraCosta Times' headlines the dilemma into which OCP has again gotten us, "Bush assuages, assails Putin on defense."
+To quote,

 The demise of the Soviet Union elevated America to a position of unparalleled global military superiority.
 Today the United States accounts for more than forty percent of world defense spending.
 In the shadow of the 11 September attacks, US military power may seem more relevant than ever.
 But America's preponderance of military power does not settle the question of how to employ this instrument or when.
 Nor does it tell us how best to balance this instrument with others in order to meet today's unique challenges.
 Although these questions are urgent ones, we cannot hope to answer them wisely without a better accounting of both the "new warfare" and the dynamics associated with military activism in the new era.